Medipix: Versions

 Medipix-1 was the first device of the Medipix family.
-It had 64x64 pixels of 170 µm pitch.
+It had 64x64 pixels of 170 μm pitch.
 Pixels contained one comparator (threshold) with 3-bit per-pixel offset adjustment.
 The minimum threshold was ~5.5 keV.
 The counter depth was 15-bit.
 The maximum count rate per pixel was 2 MHz per pixel.

 Medipix-2 is the successor of Medipix-1.
-The pixel pitch was reduced to 55 µm and the pixel array is of 256x256 pixels.
+The pixel pitch was reduced to 55 μm and the pixel array is of 256x256 pixels.
 Each pixel has two discrimination levels (upper and lower threshold) each adjustable individually in pixels using a 3-bit offset.
 The maximum count rate is about 100 kHz per pixel (however in pixels with 9x smaller area compared to Medipix-1).

 Medipix-2 MXR is an improved version of Medipix-2 device with better temperature stability, pixel counter overflow protection, increased radiation hardness and many other improvements.

 Timepix is device conceptually originating from Medipix-2.
 It adds two more modes to the pixels, in addition to counting of detected signals: Time-over-Threshold (TOT) and Time-of-Arrival (TOA).
 The detected pulse height is recorded in the pixel counter in the TOT mode.
 The TOA mode measures time between trigger and arrival of the radiation into each pixel.

 Medipix-3 is the latest generation of photon counting devices for X-ray imaging.
-The pixel pitch remains the same (55 µm) as well as the pixel array size (256x256).
+The pixel pitch remains the same (55 μm) as well as the pixel array size (256x256).
 It has better energy resolution through real time correction of charge sharing.
 It also has multiple counters per pixel that can be used in several different modes.
 This allows for continuous readout and up to eight energy thresholds.

 Timepix-3 is a successor of the Timepix chip.
 One of the biggest distinguishing changes is the approach to the data readout.
-All previous chips utilized the frame-based readout, i.e. the whole pixel matrix was read out at once.
+All previous chips used the frame-based readout, i.e. the whole pixel matrix was read out at once.
 Timepix-3 has event-based readout where values recorded in pixels are read out immediately after the hit together with coordinates of the hit pixel.
 The chip therefore generates a continuous stream of data rather than a sequence of frames.
 The next major difference compared to the previous Timepix chip is the ability to measure the hit amplitude simultaneously with the time of arrival.
 Other parameters such as energy and timing resolution were also improved compared to the original Timepix chip.

 Timepix-4 is the successor of the Timepix-3 chip.
 It has general stronger specifications for instance its time-of-arrival resolution is 195 ps, 8 times faster than Timepix-3, it also has a larger pixelmatrix of 512x448 pixels and can handle 8 times higher data rates.